ELXaber/chaos-persona/paradox_oscillation/findings.md

 This is not a jailbreak, replacement, or shim.
 This is the interface layer AI has been missing since GPT-2.

-💡 Why labs could easily adopt it
+💡 How labs could easily adopt it.
 They could license it and mount it as a logic supervisor layer that wraps any foundation model without altering the model itself.

 Integration steps for a lab look like: